svpatil1/Naive-Bayes-Classifier/README.md

-# Naive-Bayes-Classifier-
+# Naive-Bayes-Classifier

+Spam data is taken from University of California, Irvine.
-Naive Bayes Classifier(Bernoulli, Multinomial, Guassian) for Spam detection using sklearn
+Naive Bayes Classifier(Bernoulli, Multinomial, Guassian) is used for Spam detection using sklearn.